If you like offensive football, you’re probably in Colin Kaepernick’s corner. Prefer to play it safe? Alex Smith is your man.

 Kaepernick also showed his inexperience when he didn’t pick up the backside safety on an end-zone interception.
 And like last week, coach Jim Harbaugh had to burn two second-half timeouts because Kaepernick couldn’t get the play off in time.

 These mistakes coupled with Delanie Walker’s fumble and David Akers’ 39-yard field goal shank, kept the Patriots in the game and it almost cost the 49ers a crucial win in the fourth quarter.

 Of course, Kaepernick backers will argue that the 49ers wouldn’t have defeated the Patriots’ high-octane attack with Smith calling the signals.
-Despite Kaepernick’s growing pains, it was his explosiveness that enabled the 49ers to win a shootout against a team that’s offense refuses to be contained.
+Despite Kaepernick’s growing pains, it was his explosiveness that enabled the 49ers win a shootout against a team that’s offense refuses to be contained.

 But Smith supporters will say that the 49ers were able to escape these gaffes, in part, because the Patriots feature a defense that had allowed 275.5 yards a game through the air (29th) prior to Sunday’s game.
 It’s a secondary that could make the Raiders offense look dynamic (if the defense could get off the field).

 Kaepernick will face a bigger test next Sunday in Seattle and you can assure that any turnovers in the Emerald City will be costly against Pete Carroll’s defense.
-But even if the Seattle Seahawks remind Kaepernick of his youth, this debate will still be a matter of preference until everything’s on the line.
+But even if the Seattle Seahawks remind Kaepernick of his youth, this debate will still matter of preference until everything’s on the line.